jiyapalrecha35/Google.github.io/README.md

 ### 21. Recommendation Systems in YouTube using DFS and BFS

 Depth-First Search (DFS) and Breadth-First Search (BFS) algorithms play a vital role in recommendation systems, such as those used in YouTube for suggesting videos to users.
 These algorithms help analyze the relationships between users, videos, and their interactions (likes, views, comments) to generate personalized recommendations.
-By traversing the user-video graph using DFS and BFS, Google can identify relevant videos based on user preferences, viewing history, and social connections, enhancing user engagement and satisfaction on the platform.
+By traversing the **user-video graph using DFS and BFS**, Google can identify relevant videos based on user preferences, viewing history, and social connections, enhancing user engagement and satisfaction on the platform.

 - **Challenges**: Generating personalized video recommendations.